-The vast majority of workers of color are paid less than their white counterparts.
-And the disparity is always the largest for women of color.
+The vast majority of non-white workers are paid less than their white counterparts.
+And the disparity is always the largest for minority women.

 Data from Pew Research in 2016 showed that white and Asian women have narrowed the wage gap with white men to a much greater degree than black and Hispanic women (though this is a hard population to get a handle on because of its diversity).
 White women narrowed the wage gap in median hourly earnings by 22 cents from 1980 to 2015; black women by 9 cents; Hispanic women by just 5 cents.
 Asian-American and Pacific Islander women narrowed the gap by 27 cents.

 While it’s easy to suggest that education is the reason for this disparity, the evidence does not support such a theory.
-College-educated Black men still earn roughly 80% of what their white college-educated colleagues earn.
-Black women earn only about 70% of what similarly educated white men are paid.
+College-educated black and Hispanic men (as well as white and Asian college-educated women) still earn roughly 80% of what their white college-educated colleagues earn.
+Black and Hispanic women earn only about 70% of what similarly educated white men are paid.

-Even when we control for education – since the number of Black college-educated workers is lower – they still make less money than white workers.
+Even when we control for education – since the number of black and Hispanic college-educated workers is lower – they still make less money than whites.